slothy-optimizer/slothy/README.md

 case of success, the satisfying assignment returned from the solver converted back into a piece of code.
 As it stands, Slothy uses [Google OR-Tools](https://developers.google.com/optimization) as its constraint solver.

-HeLight55 is the result of instantiating Slothy with aspects of the Armv8.1-M + Helium architecture and the Cortex-M55 microarchitecture.
+For more details, see [Fast and Clean: Auditable high-performance assembly via constraint solving](https://eprint.iacr.org/2022/1303) again.

 ### Performance

-In average, Slothy + HeLight55 + OR-Tools appear to superoptimize Helium assembly of ~50 instructions in a few seconds to minutes (there's a high variability depending on the difficulty of the optimization, not merely the number of instructions/constraints), making it practical for real-world kernels.
+As a rough rule of thumb, Slothy typically manages to optimize workloads of <50 instructions in seconds to minutes, workloads up to 150 instructions in minutes to hours, while for larger kernels some heuristics are necessary.

 ### IMPORTANT

-1. The software optimization information on Cortex-M55 (such as latencies and throughputs of instructions) captured in HeLight55 may contain mistakes.
-They do _not_ constitute official software optimization guide!
+1. The software optimization information (such as latencies and throughputs of instructions) captured in repository are experimental and do _not_ constitute official software optimization guides!
-2. HeLight55 can only optimize code with respect to constraints it knows about, such as latencies and throughput.
-Those being approximative as just mentioned, _and_ not a complete model of the microarchitecture, it is not guaranteed that code which HeLight55 reports as satisfying all constraints is actually stall-free on Cortex-M55.
+2. Slothy can only optimize code with respect to constraints it knows about, such as latencies and throughput.
+Those being approximative as just mentioned, _and_ not a complete model of the microarchitecture, it is not guaranteed that code which Slothy reports as satisfying all constraints is actually stall-free.
 You should always double-check the actual performance by running the optimized code on real hardware!

 ## Setup